 The owner serves the drinks and food himself, explaining its type and origin in detail, either in Italian or English.
-Super attentive and knowledgable.
+Super attentive and knowledgeable.
 If you doubt which wine to have, he will give you some to try until you decide.
 They also prepare good cocktails and aperitivo, and there are 3 types of beer on draught, including the new local beer called Isola, which I recommend.

 They are not currently serving other food than the cheese and meats platter, including the mozzarella.
 But it could be enough for dinner if you are not expecting to have hot dishes.

-l’altra vineria is another great wine bar in the heart of the historical centre, just around the corner from Prosciutteria Sant Miquel.
+L’altra vineria is another great wine bar in the heart of the historical centre, just around the corner from Prosciutteria Sant Miquel.

 Their hosts, Luca and Sonia, are also highly attentive and charismatic, helping on your selection and explaining the origin of all products.
 They serve nibbles/tapas (aperitivo) and had a great selection of local wines and 3 beers on tap.
 If you don’t know what to try, just ask for a recommendation.
 We had a delicious Cannonau red wine that Luca brought us.

 The seating space is comfortable either inside or outside.
 The street is not as narrow as others in the city centre so there is plenty of space, although some cars may pass as well.
-Inside is also spacious, and both the decoration and the music selection make a relaxing atmosphere.
+The inside is also spacious, and both the decoration and the music selection make a relaxing atmosphere.

 Riservato Beach Bar

 Riservato Beach Bar is a less traditional, and maybe more posh or sophisticated pub right next to the sea.
 Its location is unique and the sunset view is stunning.